vasudevjogani/3SlideCube_Task/README.md

 - Designs: [Figma](https://www.figma.com/file/j9opgFDjgfmgsIcTpkvyEt/FED-Mini-Task-Flow?type=design&mode=design&t=cvBjihTJPiiIVaGK-1)
 - API documentation: [OpenAPI docs](https://cube-academy-api.cubeapis.com/docs)

+### API requests

+Please read the [OpenAPI docs](https://cube-academy-api.cubeapis.com/docs) documentation before beginning.

+You need to include an Authorization header to your API calls after you successfully register and login the user.
+The API uses a Bearer token for Authorization.

 ### What do we expect from the app?
 -	The app should demonstrate good use of Kotlin technologies.
 -	We're looking for organised, clean, readable and documented code.
 Make sure you structure the files cleanly and define the classes and functions in a readable way.